 According to Accenture, 75% of consumers are more likely to buy from a retailer that recognizes them by name, recommends options based on past purchases, OR knows their purchase history.

-With all this talk of customer management so intrinsically linked to data, it’s hard to sweep metrics and analytics figures under the rug.
+With all this talk of customer management so intrinsically linked to data, it’s hard to sweep performance analytics under the rug.

-Remember that your customers are people.
 Therefore, they wish to be treated as such, and they appreciate relatable, personable communications, and content that addresses their needs.

 Personalization makes a big difference, so your business shouldn’t lose sight of that, no matter how much marketing technology and AI is in play.

+The momentum of customer loyalty can help increase sales and build credibility.
 Here are a few truths about the world we live in now: